The Gloria Light Co., Chicago, Illinois,

 with a “mantle cap” to continuously heat the generator.

-Leacock Coleman, Ronks, Pennsylvania, made the Model 100 (upper left), 107ss (upper right) table lamps, and Model W107ss wall lamp (lower) which are based on the 1920’s Coleman Quick Lite CQ and BQ models and with Coleman style burners (Neil McRae).
-Model 100 has a steel fount, handle, and shade holder that Dan Leeds had to repaint as the original gold paint.
-Model 107ss features a stainless steel fount and handle.
-Model W107ss, in Bob Meyer’s collection, also has the stainless steel fount and is dated Feb.
-2003.
-The table lamps have reproduction Coleman 329 shades; all these lamps take a separate pump and are match lighting.
-Leacock Coleman is an Amish company whose primary market is Amish.
+Leacock Coleman, Ronks, Pennsylvania, made the Model 100 (left), and 107ss (right) table lamps that are based on the 1920’s Coleman Quick Lite CQ model (Neil McRae).
+Model 100 has a steel fount, handle, and shade holder that the late Dan Leeds repainted as the original gold paint.
+Model 107ss features a stainless steel fount and handle and is dated Aug.
+2000.
+These table lamps have reproduction Coleman 329 shades.
+They require a separate pump and are match lighting.
+Leacock Coleman is an Amish company.

 A.J.
 Lindemann & Hoverson Co., Milwaukee, WI, made these Lind-O-Lite Model table lamps, Model 333A (upper left), and 330A (upper center & lower).
 The center image of the lamp burner is of a lamp in Neil McRae’s collection There is a carburetor valve in the fount of the 330A, an AGM creation that was also used by Prentiss Wabers and occasionally Coleman.
 Model 333A (left image) is in the Nancy & George Remkus collection, while the Model 330A lamp, with two Lind-O-Lite shades, is in Jon Schedler’s collection.